-Case - The disturbances in the saveall filter operation caused by the level change in the blend chest
+Case - The disturbances in the saveall filter operation caused by the level change in the blend chest the controllers were loosely tuned (Appendix 1.
+Figures 1,2)

 As an example of the simulation studies the effect of a change in blending chest level to the saveall filter operation was studied.
 Note that all variables in the simulation results below are scaled.